dlr-pa/climaccf/docs/index.rst

-.. envlib documentation master file, created by sphinx-quickstart on Sun Nov 14 17:46:53 2021.
+..
+CLIMaCCF documentation master file, created by sphinx-quickstart on Sun Nov 14 17:46:53 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-EnVironmental LiBrary (EnVLiB)
+Climate Impact quantified using aCCF (CLIMaCCF)
 ==============================

 Introduction
 ------------
-**About:** The Python Library EnVLiB is a software package developed by UC3M and DLR.
-The main idea of EnVLiB is to provide an open-source, easy-to-use, and flexible software tool that efficiently calculates the spatial and temporal resolved climate impact of aviation emissions by using algorithmic climate change functions (aCCFs).
+**About:** The Python Library CLIMaCCF is a software package developed by UC3M and DLR.
+The main idea of CLIMaCCF is to provide an open-source, easy-to-use, and flexible software tool that efficiently calculates the spatial and temporal resolved climate impact of aviation emissions by using algorithmic climate change functions (aCCFs).
 The individual aCCFs of water vapour, NOx-induced ozone and methane, and contrail-cirrus and also merged non-CO2 aCCFs that combine the individual aCCFs can be calculated.

-**License:** EnVLiB is released under GNU General Public License Licence (Version 3).
-Citation of the EnVLiB connected software documentation paper is kindly requested upon use, with software DOI for EnVLiB (doi:XXX) and version number:
+**License:** CLIMaCCF is released under GNU General Public License Licence (Version 3).
+Citation of the CLIMaCCF connected software documentation paper is kindly requested upon use, with software DOI for CLIMaCCF (doi:XXX) and version number:

 **Citation info:** Dietmüller, S. Matthes, S., Dahlmann, K., Yamashita, H., Soler, M., Simorgh, A., Linke, F., Lührs, B., Mendiguchia Meuser, M. , Weder, C., Yin, F., Castino, F., Gerwe, V. (2022): A python library for computing individual and merged non-CO2 algorithmic climate change functions, GMD.

-**Support:** Support of all general technical questions on EnVLiB, i.e. installation, application and development will be provided by Abolfazl Simorgh (abolfazl.simorgh@uc3m.es), Simone Dietmüller (Simone.Dietmueller@dlr.de), and Hiroshi Yamashita (Hiroshi.Yamashita@dlr.de).
+**Support:** Support of all general technical questions on CLIMaCCF, i.e. installation, application and development will be provided by Abolfazl Simorgh (abolfazl.simorgh@uc3m.es), Simone Dietmüller (Simone.Dietmueller@dlr.de), and Hiroshi Yamashita (Hiroshi.Yamashita@dlr.de).

 **Core developer team:** Abolfazl Simorgh (UM3M), Simone Dietmüller (DLR), Hiroshi Yamashita (DLR), Manuel Soler (UC3M), Sigrun Matthes (DLR)

 Getting started:
 ----------------

-This section briefly presents the necessary information required to get started with EnVLiB.
+This section briefly presents the necessary information required to get started with CLIMaCCF.

 .. toctree::
    :maxdepth: 2